 Students in the Technical Direction Program are assigned production responsibilities designed to develop their skills and build their leadership, management, and collaborative expertise.
-Our production facilities and scene shop are modeled on a professional shop in staffing, scheduling and resource management.
+Our production facilities and scene shop are modeled on a professional shop.

 Students are assigned leadership roles in the scene shop, which progress through project management positions.
 They may be involved in several productions concurrently, managing several teams.

 Each production opportunity is chosen based on a student’s abilities and vocational aspirations.
 Faculty advisors support and monitor each student’s progress throughout the course of the program.

 All School of Drama students have to opportunities to participate in the following:

 Dance/Light is a performance opportunity for students across all disciplines to collaborate in the creation of original dance and movement pieces.

 A Festival of Independent Student Work: Playground is the annual School of Drama, three-day performance festival showcasing independent, student-produced work across multiple disciplines.